Chubek/chubek/README.md

 # Special Showcase

-Below are some of my curated projects that you will find more details about in the latter sections, and inside their repository as well:
+Below are some of my curated sizable projects that you will find more details about in the latter sections, and inside their repository as well:

 * [PoxHash](https://github.com/chubek/PoxHash) -> A custom block hashing algorithm implemented in C, Rust, Go, Nim, Python and JS
 * [TransGatacca](https://github.com/chubek/TransGatacca) -> A DNA/Protein [Reverse] Translator, ABI in Aarch64 and x86-64 Assembly with C/Rust/Python API